-21 Do schools require a Data Protection Officer (DPO)?
+22 Do schools require a Data Protection Officer (DPO)?

-Currently, schools are not required to appoint a DPO.
-EA is prepared to assume the specific role of Data Protection Officer (DPO) for all schools in Northern Ireland with the principal in each school as the key point of contact.
+Currently, schools are not required to appoint a DPO, except in the case of education and training board (ETB) schools.
 The creation of a DPO role creates specific legal obligations on the Data Controller, including the provision of relevant training and specific resources.
 In this regard, it is advised that schools do not create a DPO role, unless further directed.

-22 Fines, data breaches, liability and compensation
+23 Fines, data breaches, liability and compensation

-Under GDPR, fines for data breaches can be imposed by the Information Commissioner.
+Under GDPR, fines for data breaches can be imposed by the Data Commissioner.
 In certain circumstances, where a data subject's rights have been breached, a data subject can seek to claim compensation.
 Such circumstances will be context/case specific.
 For the most part, the spirit of the legislation suggests that large fines will only be applied to large companies and corporations.

-23 INTO supports/ resources/templates
+24 INTO supports/ resources/templates

-- The INTO released a Data Privacy Statement for schools on 25 May, 2018 'GDPR Day.'
-This Data Privacy Statement is an amendable Word document which sets out the various key considerations for the collection of pupil data in schools www.into.ie/ROI/NewsEvents/LatestNews NB: All template documents must be approved by the school board of governors prior to use/circulation. - In Northern Ireland the Education Authority have resources and templates on their website. - www.eani.org.uk - www.eani.org.uk/about-us/ea-thinkdata-online-resource-hub/ - Information Commissioner's Office also have available information on GDPR on their website. www.ico.org.uk
+- The INTO released a Data Privacy Statement for schools on 25 May, 2018 - 'GDPR Day'.
+This Data Privacy Statement is an amendable Word document which sets out the various key considerations for the collection of pupil data in schools www.into.ie/ROI/NewsEvents/LatestNews NB: All template documents must be approved by the school board of management prior to use/circulation. - INTO website Further downloadable and other resources are available. - INTO Principals' Seminars Series 2018/19. - The school management bodies have created a website which informs schools about GDPR in the school context gdpr4schools.ie. - The Data Protection Commission has a website which informs citizens about GDPR and rights and obligations arising under GDPR gdprandyou.ie/

-24 Can I contact the INTO if I have a further query about any of these matters?
+25 Can I contact the INTO if I have a further query about any of these matters?